 Integrated teaching and integrated education provide disabled and non-disabled children with an opportunity to receive a shared learning experience.
 Pupils with special educational needs can receive integrated teaching in a Kindergarten, Primary School, New Secondary School, Academic Secondary School Lower Level, Pre-vocational School (Polytechnische Schule) and the Home Economics school.

 Special school (from the ages of 6 to 15 years)

->

-> go site Special School encompasses nine school years.
+Special School encompasses nine school years.
 The final year is the Pre-Vocational Year.
 With the approval of the school authority and with the consent of the body operating the school, the special school may be attended for a maximum of 12 years.
-Special school education in Austria is made up of eleven types.
+Special school education in Austria is made up of ten types.

->

-> Specially trained special school teachers and individual teaching methods are used to provide pupils with a basic general education that is intended to enable the pupil to cope with his/her further vocational training or to attend a more advanced type of school.
+Specially trained special school teachers and individual teaching methods are used to provide pupils with a basic general education that is intended to enable the pupil to cope with his/her further vocational training or to attend a more advanced type of school.